 Tiny House Parking Guide

 Take a look around the internet and you will find tons of opinions and guides on where to look for parking for your tiny house and all of them contain great information and advice that might speak to your individual needs… or might be completely useless to you.
-Depending on where you live, you might find strict rules and regulations against tiny houses, structures on wheels, and/or living in dwellings under a particular square footage, or you might not run into any trouble at all.
-Either way, it’s extremely important you know every possible consequence you might have from parking a tiny house in your chosen location before you buy or build your tiny house.
+Depending on where you live, you might find strict rules and regulations against tiny houses, structures on wheels, living in dwellings under a particular square footage, and/or occupancy laws, or you might not run into any trouble at all.

 So, what is important to know about your parking spot?